nomemory/andreinc-site/_drafts/2021-11-08-a-tale-of-java-hash-tables.md

 }
 ```

 `DEFAULT_MAX_LOAD_FACTOR` is the maximum load factor my `LProbMap<K,V>` accepts.
+After this threshold is reached, the number of buckets is increased to the next power of two.

-I've played with various values, and `0.6` clearly improves my read times.
-In the same time I am wasting `40%` of my `buckets` array on `null` elements.
-It's a decision that can be easily changed anyway.
+I've tried a few values, and `0.6` seems to be a decent choice when it comes to the read operations speed.
+At the same time, I am wasting `40%` of my `buckets` array on `null` elements.
+To be totally honest `0.7` or `0.77` are also decent choices, so it's up to you to try them out.

 The `loadFactor` in for `LProbMap<K,V>` is computed by the following formula: